Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 Open a GitBash window at the `brackets-shell` directory and run `grunt build`.

 ####Running
-The build output is located at `Release\Brackets.exe`.
+The build output is located at `Release\Brackets.exe` (release build) or `Debug\Brackets.exe` (debug build).

-When you launch this executable, you will be prompted to select an `index.html` file.
+When you launch this executable, you will be prompted to select an `index.html` file (the main file for the Brackets HTML/JS/CSS source code).
 Navigate to your local copy of the brackets repo and select `src\index.html`.
-You will be prompted to select the `index.html` file every time you launch.

-You can also run the `tools\setup_for_hacking` script in the brackets repo to create a symlink in the build directory.
-Pass the full path to the directory containing the exe you are building.
-Debug builds are in the `Debug` directory, and Release builds are in the `Release` directory.
+To avoid having to do this every time you launch, go to the brackets repo and run `tools\setup_for_hacking.bat`.
+This will add a symlink pointing from the output folder to the index.html file.
+The parameter to setup_for_hacking is the full path to the folder containing Brackets.exe.

 ####Troubleshooting
 If grunt fails you may need to reset